goyamamoto/effetune/docs/plugins/others.md

      * Use pure sine waves at different frequencies
      * Listen for unwanted harmonics or distortion
      * Compare behavior at different volume levels
+   - Burst signal testing
+     * Use pulsed mode with short intervals and widths
+     * Analyze system response to intermittent signals

 2. Room Acoustics Analysis
    - Identify standing waves